search-icon

 • The Default, Allow Reorder Stock Level, and Shop Floor checkboxes are disabled for co-manufacturing locations.

 • Co-manufacturing locations can be considered in some stock replenishment activities but not others.
-They cannot be selected as backorder or reorder locations manually, however, materials requirements planning (MRP) can include co-man locations as demand sources to suggest replenishment purchases and transfers.
-Please see Location supply rules and transfer planningfor more information.
+They cannot be selected as backorder or reorder locations manually, however, material requirements planning (MRP) can include co-man locations as demand sources to suggest replenishment purchases and transfers.
+Please see Location supply rules and transfer planning for more information.

 • Supply suggestions: Supply suggestions contain replenishment orders for co-manufacturing locations, generated based on supply rules and transfer planning.